Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Getting started

-This lab is designed to run on Ubuntu
+This lab is designed to run on Ubuntu, using MicroK8s and Docker CE

 git clone https://github.com/APPDRYDER/AppD-Cluster-Agent-MicroK8s.git